Groupe-Citypassenger-Inc/poc-web-push/README.md

 ### Set env

-Public key must be share to front (api incoming)
+Public key must be share with front (api incoming).
+For the server there is 2 ways :

 - With .env file